 The regular academic year at Wittenberg is divided into two semesters (fall, spring) of sixteen weeks each; the sixteenth week is for final examinations.
-Wittenberg conducts, through the School of Community Education, a number of summer sessions.
-Visit the School of Graduate & Professional Studies page for more summer session information.
+Wittenberg also conducts summer sessions.
+Click here for summer session information.

 At Wittenberg the unit of academic credit is the semester credit.

 General Academic Standards

 - The successful completion of 126 credit is a requirement for graduation.

 - Cumulative grade-point averages of 2.000 for all work completed at Wittenberg University and for all coursework used to meet the requirements of declared major and minor programs are requisites for graduation.